 If you are in the midst of a mental health emergency, connect with our 24-Hour Crisis Line for support, next steps, and appropriate referrals.

-All genders, races, religions, and romantic orientations are welcome at SSAIC.
-For the safety of our clientele, we do not serve perpetrators of sexual violence.
+All genders, races, religions, sexualities, and romantic orientations are welcome at SSAIC.
+For the safety of our clientele, we do not serve perpetrators of sexualized or intimate partner violence.
 We serve:

 - Anyone 12 years of age or older who has experienced sexualized violence (abuse, assault, or harassment), regardless of when the violence occurred